denis-kisel/opencart-quick-deploy/README.md

 $ ./init.sh 2000 2200 3000 #Will create/update the specified versions of opencart

 # test
-Open the link http://yourhost/oc.testplace/ in your browser and select version
+Open the link http://yourhost/oc.testplace/ in your browser and select version.

+Access to the admin panel: admin/admin